Church History: The 100s

 c.
 100 The Elkesaites emerged at this time.
 They were a Jewish Christian group who lived east of the Jordan River and taught a docetic version of Jesus.
 They are an early example of the many people who had a problem with the incarnation (God becoming flesh).

-107 Ignatius, Bishop of Antioch, was martyred by being fed to wild animals in Rome.
+108 Ignatius, Bishop of Antioch, was martyred by being fed to wild animals in Rome.
 He was arrested in Antioch and taken to Rome.
 Along the way he wrote 7 letters, 6 to Christians in 6 different cities and one to Polycarp.
 These writings are considered part of the Apostolic Fathers.
+[Note: This year was given by Eusebius, the first Church Historian in the 300s.
+Some date it as late as 117.]

 112 Letter from Pliny the Proconsul in Bithynia (Turkey) to the Emperor Trajan which establishes the Roman reaction toward Christians.
 In this letter, the emperor states "They are not to be hunted out.
 If they are denounced and convicted, they are to be punished, but he who denies that he is a Christian and proves it by supplicating our gods, although suspect in the past, may gain pardon from penitence."
 This will be the attitude of emperors to the Christians for the next 140 years; no systematic persecution of the Christians by the Romans occurred until the middle of the next century.
 To be sure, some many Christians were persecuted, but they were not sought out en masse until 250.
 To read excerpts from Pliny's letter to Trajan and Trajan's letter to Pliny, click here.